Dean Vassilios Papadopoulos brings wide-ranging expertise, a track record of leadership, and a passion for innovation to his new role at USC Mann.

 At Georgetown, McGill and now at USC, your administrative duties have always been extensive.
 How do you find time to conduct research?

 VP: I call it my night shift.
 I focus on my research after 11 p.m.
 On Sundays, I may work the whole day.
 Here at USC, my lab is on the same floor as the dean’s office, so that will be great.

-What do you see as the USC School of Pharmacy’s strengths?
+What do you see as USC Mann’s strengths?

 VP: Certainly its history — not many schools have existed for 100 years.
 The school has pioneered so many educational initiatives — from the doctor of pharmacy degree to the regulatory science program.
 Our graduates leave USC prepared to play leadership roles in the profession.
 This is a real distinction from newer schools.
 Our location in Los Angeles is another enormous advantage, and one we should leverage more fully.
 Our faculty conduct cutting-edge research not only in basic science but also in clinical care and health economics and policy.
 The sky is truly the limit when it comes to the impact this school can have.